KingMichaelPark/website/content/posts/2026-08-21-what-its-all-for.md

 categories = ["life", "ai", "business"]
 +++

-I have many conflicting thoughts that I - as a data engineer, a consultant, a member of society, a friend to some, and husband to one - am going to try to articulate throughout the course of this post.
-I will do my best to organise my thoughts throughout this piece in way that at least helps me formalise how I am currently feeling about my long-term future in work due to the present experiences I have lived over the last two years as AI...
+I have many conflicting thoughts that I -- as a data engineer, a consultant, a member of society, a friend to some, and husband to one -- am going to try to articulate throughout the course of this post.
+I will do my best to organise my thoughts throughout this piece in way that at least helps me formalise how I am currently feeling about my long-term future in data and software engineering over the last two years of using AI to various degrees.

 <!-- more -->

 ## Not that word!

 Let's get one thing out of the way.
 I can hear you all thinking.
-Surely he doesn't mean LLMs mean AI, they're not intelligent!
+"Surely he doesn't mean LLMs mean AI, they're not intelligent!"
 We probably agree that they aren't.
-We could also probably have discussions about whether we as humans are doing similar things that models are, just with hundreds of millions of years of evolution behind us.
-Intelligent or not it's a term that's universally understood to be a catch all for this new swath of technologies grounded in incredibly impressive statistical models that are able to emulate human behavior in ways that is in many ways shocking, upsetting, and impressive all at the same time.
+We could also have discussions about whether we as humans are doing similar things that models are, just with hundreds of millions of years of evolution behind us.
+Intelligent or not, the AI acronym is a term that's currently understood to be a catch-all for this new swath of technologies.
+Grounded in incredibly impressive statistical models that are able to emulate human behavior in ways that are in many ways shocking, upsetting, and impressive all at the same time.

-I, like you, may take issue with the fact that many of our collective efforts saw no compensation in respect to the creation of these model's training sets.
+I take issue with the fact that many of our collective efforts saw no compensation in respect to the creation of these model's training sets.
 Books, articles, songs, art, it's endless and I recognise all of that.
 It's upsetting, but it has happened.
 That is not the point of this post.
 For the sake